AorsiniYT/vita-moonlight-motion/README.md

 - enet has additional definitions for networking
 - Disabled video slicing (for now)
 - Increase video decoder buffer size (fix for crashing with VA-API)

+## Known Issues

+- Pairing does not work correctly (You can pair manually by editing moonlight.conf)
+- Quitting an app directly after streaming does not work
+- Losing connection, then trying to reconnect is buggy

 ## Documentation